Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: A case study of Beijing URT, China

-Based on the importance index of each station, the importance ranking of each operational line can be obtained.
-Learning the average importance of each line in the whole Beijing URT network (see Table \ref{tab:my-table3}, ranked by average importance index $\zeta_i(t)$), is beneficial.
-The results illustrate that the importance index of Line 2 is the highest in the morning and evening, while the airport Line is the highest at midday, consistent with previous studies that airports are important nodes in a URT network \citep{Wang2020}.
-Other important lines, such as branch Line 13 and diameter Line 1, exist.
-The traditional topological characteristics of these lines, such as flow betweenness, demand closeness centrality and intensity, are also high, which can reflect the effectiveness of our proposed importance index.
-Some of the peripheral lines, such as the Yizhuang line, are also of high importance, especially in the morning and evening periods.
-In addition, we observe a large difference in importance between the two ring lines.
-Although the passenger flow of Line 10 is larger than the passenger flow of Line 2 (as shown in Figure \ref{fig:f3}), the importance of ring Line 2, which is closer to the center, is higher, showing that the importance of ring lines is closely related to their location in the city and topology in a URT network.
-As a reference metric, the flow betweenness and other common indices can only represent a limited criterion of station importance.
-Their ranking is normally different from our importance index.
+Based on the importance index of each station, the importance ranking of each operational line can be obtained, which helps to understand the average importance of each line in the whole Beijing URT network.
+As shown in Table \ref{tab:my-table3}, the importance of lines at different time periods is ranked by average importance index $\zeta_i(t)$).
+The results indicate that Line 2 is with the highest importance index in the morning and evening, while the Airport Line is the highest at midday, consistent with previous studies that airports are important nodes in a URT network \citep{Wang2020}.
+Some other important lines include branch Line 13 and diameter Line 1.
+The traditional topological characteristics of these lines, such as flow betweenness, demand closeness centrality and intensity, are also high, reflecting the effectiveness of our proposed importance index.
+Some of the peripheral lines, such as the Yizhuang Line, are also of high importance, especially in the morning and evening periods.
+In addition, we observe a large difference in importance between the two ring lines, i.e., Lines 2 and 10.
+Although the passenger flow of Line 10 is larger than the passenger flow of Line 2 (as shown in Figure \ref{fig:f3}), the importance of Line 2, which is closer to the center, is higher, showing that the importance of ring lines is closely related to their location in the city and topology in a URT network.
+As a reference metric, the flow betweenness and other common indices can only represent limited features of station importance, and thus the corresponding ranking results are different from that resulted from the proposed importance index.